Lejo1/facebook_ad_library/README.md

 The data is loaded directly from their official [API](https://www.facebook.com/ads/library/api/).

+Since V3 the ads are crawled using an empty query (*) across all countries.
+This query turned out to be quiet reliable and returns all ads of all pages

-The data is downloaded by page_id obtained from the [Ad-reports](https://www.facebook.com/ads/library/report/).
+Previously the data was downloaded by page_id obtained from the [Ad-reports](https://www.facebook.com/ads/library/report/).
 These should only include pages related to politics or issues of political importance but not all are clearly flagged.
 Cause these reports contain user generated page_names and disclaimers some names or disclaimers might be corrupted by strange characters.
-In addition to this I later also started crawling accross the whole library using an empty query (*).

 Another thing I realized is that some ads (or whole pages?) are temporarily (or permanently?) not searchable by the page_id which published them.
 You can identify them by checking the specified amount of Ads from the report vs. the actual loaded amount of ads in the dataset.
 Often this also results in pages seemingly having 0 ads.
 You can identify them by the msg field being empty (msg="").
-One more problem is that advertisements from page_id=0 pages are not searchable.
+One more problem is that advertisements from page_id=0 pages are not crawlable by their page_id.
 These often just refer to a "Instagram User of some id" or other Facebook-Platform users.
 Have a look at the reports I used for more information.
 UPDATE: They are crawled using the empty query trick.
 Also I later realized that when crawling very huge sites are empty although they should contain ads.
-That's the reason why the V1 might not contain all (especially older) ads.

-In the end this resulted in the ads in this dataset being less than it should be according to the reports.
+~~In the end this resulted in the ads in this dataset being less than it should be according to the reports.~~ Should be pretty accurate now.

 ### There are two json files per zip-file download:

-`todo.json`: based on the [Ad-reports](https://www.facebook.com/ads/library/report/) and contains all pages crawled from with the timestamp of the last crawl and the paging cursor (after)
 `ads.json`: Contains the actual ads with the following fields:
+Pre V3 unreliable: `todo.json`: based on the [Ad-reports](https://www.facebook.com/ads/library/report/) and contains all pages crawled from with the timestamp of the last crawl and the paging cursor (after)

 ### Fields
 - id("_id" in the table)